zilexa/Homeserver/filesystem/README.md

 ### If you use Raid1 and don't need an SSD cache:
 - remove line 3-8: No need to install MergerFS.
 - Remove line 39 as there is no /mnt/pool-archive folder necessary without MergerFS tiered cache.
 - Mount your BTRFS1 array with the same arguments as a data disk in the example fstab.
+N

 ### ALWAYS MODIFY THE SCRIPT TO REFLECT YOUR # OF DISKS!
 - *_EDIT LINE 40 FIRST!_* To reflect the # of drives you have (for data, parity and backup).
+- (For raid1 you only need 1 folder for data (/mnt/disks/raid1) and no parity folder.)
 - The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.
 - The script does not add your disks to that system file!
 - Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.